-Asset Sustainability Ratio
+Asset Sustainability Ratio (ASR)

 This ratio is a measure of the extent to which assets managed by the City are being replaced, as they reach the end of their useful lives.
-The ratio is essentially based on information from previous years, and is calculated by dividing the average annual depreciation expense of the recreation asset portfolio, by the average annual renewal expenditure.
+The ratio is essentially based on information from previous years and is calculated by dividing the average annual renewal expenditure by the annual required renewal expenditure.
 The ratio has a target band of between 90%-110%.

-Future revisions of this plan will collect and refine the reporting of actual renenwal expenditure.
-Once data reliability has improve, these ratios can be accurately calculated.
+Future revisions of this plan will collect and refine the reporting of actual renewal expenditure.
+Once data reliability has improved, these ratios can be calculated.
+Progress has been made to improve reporting and it will be possible to report the actual renewal expenditure in the next review.

-Table 16: ICT Asset Sustainability Ratio
+Table 16: ICT Asset Sustainability Ratio (Asset System)

-Asset Type 1Year Average Asset Annual Depreciation Asset Sustainability ratio - target 90%
+Asset Type Average Annual Renewal Expenditure Annual Required Renewal Asset Sustainability ratio - target 90%

-Desktop & Mobile Computers TBC \$447,818 TBC
+Desktop & Mobile Computers TBC \$382,887 TBC

-Network Equipment TBC \$268,087 TBC
+Network Equipment TBC \$499,150 TBC

-Security System TBC \$196,862 TBC
+Security System TBC \$17,812 TBC

-Miscellaneous Equipment TBC \$246,850 TBC
+Miscellaneous Equipment TBC \$170,600 TBC

-Total (excluding Miscellaneous Equipment) ТВС \$912,767 TBC
+Total TBC \$1,070,449 TBC